Ana2k/contest/README.md

    - Medium Only
    - All Difficulties
 5. Click "Generate Contest" to create a new contest
-6. Use the global timer to track your contest time
-7. Use individual timers for each question
-8. Mark questions as done when completed
+6. Mark questions as done when completed

 ## Future Enhancements